 Well, that was a terrible idea.

-The transition was too abrupt.
+The transition to a big kid bed was too abrupt.
 He took one look at his beloved (now dismantled) crib and said, "Fix it!
 Fix it!" and then he found the crib side that we had just taken off (hastily chucked into my bedroom) and pointed it at it and said, "Da-da, fix it it!" as he pleaded with his father.
 (His father is the ultimate softie.)

 I felt terrible and realized that while I had been thinking about this transition for months, for him, it was just something that changed one day overnight for him.
 I needed to ease him into the idea of a big kid bed and help him process it the same way I had been doing this entire time.
 To be successful, he needed to feel like he was a part of the transition, not just be told that it was happening.